 top of page

-My area of specialization is Biological Anthropology.
+My area of specialization is Biomedical Anthropology.
 My cross-cultural and interdisciplinary research program utilizes naturalistic field study designs, such as sports, as a proxy for aggression and psychobiological stress across different cultural contexts.

 I investigate how children's and adults' physiological responses differ/parallel to social and physical challenges.